evoldoers/machineboss/README.md

   --full-sort                   topologically sort entire transition graph, not
                                 just silent transitions
-  -n [ --eliminate ]            eliminate all silent transitions --eliminate-states            eliminate all states whose only outgoing
+  -n [ --eliminate ]            eliminate all silent transitions --eliminate-states            eliminate all states whose only outgoing (or
-                                transition is silent
-  --strip-names                 remove all state names.
-Some algorithms (e.g.
-                                composition of large transducers) are faster if states are unnamed
+                                incoming) transition is silent --strip-names                 remove all state names.
+Some algorithms (e.g. composition of large transducers) are faster if states are unnamed